 Socially, Mawande, contributes to young adults’ leadership skills and life’s purpose through mentorship and coaching using various networks and platforms.

-Trudie’s track record of giving back started with the delay of her articles of clerkship so that she could work for the Centre for Socio-Legal Studies as a street law co-ordinator.
+This belief has informed most of her life decisions, starting with the delay of her articles of clerkship so that she could work for the Centre for Socio-Legal Studies as a street law co-ordinator.
 Once she started practising independently in 2004, she has always ensured that she has acted for NGOs and voluntary associations in relation to public law, strategic impact and class action constitutional litigation to assist in representing the most vulnerable individuals in our society.

 Dineo is a researcher and project leader at Society, Work and Politics Institute (SWOP).
 Her current research focus is on post-apartheid dispossession in coal mining-affected communities.
 Dineo holds a PhD in Political Science from the University of the Witwatersrand.